Pennsylvania Online Driver Education and Licensing Procedures

 - Do you offer several options for shipment of my TeenDrivingCourse.com Pennsylvania internet drivers education certificate of completion?

 Yes!
 TeenDrivingCourse.com offers several convenient options for shipping your Pennsylvania certificate of completion, including regular US Mail and Federal Express.
 When you register for the online defensive driving course you will be also be asked to select your certificate of completion.
 If you select regular US Mail, your online Pennsylvania traffic school certificate will be delivered in 7-10 business days.
-If you select Federal Express, you have the option of selecting Priority Overnight(by or before 10:30AM the next business morning), Standard Overnight (by or before 5PM the next business day), Second Day (by or before 5PM on the second business day), Express (by or before 5PM on the third business day), and even Saturday delivery (by or before 12PM on Saturday) if you complete your online Pennsylvania traffic school course on a Friday.
+If you select Federal Express, you have the option of selecting Priority Overnight(by or before 10:30AM the next business morning), Standard Overnight (by or before 5PM the next business day), Second Day (by or before 5PM on the second business day), Express (by or before 5PM on the third business day).

 - How can I be sure that my personal and payment information is protected over the internet if I take the TeenDrivingCourse.com Pennsylvania internet drivers education course?